fangd123/osgopenvrviewer/README.md

 https://github.com/ValveSoftware/openvr
 http://steamvr.com

-Last tested against OpenVR SDK 0.9.14
+Last tested against **OpenVR SDK 1.0.7**

+# Change List

+*  update the OpenVR SDK version to 1.0.7
+* add the event responses for HTC Vive Controller

+## TO DO

+* add Controller Modes to the scene graph

 License
 -------
 Source code is licensed according to the 3-clause license BSD-license.
 See license.txt for complete licensing information.

-Contributors
+Original Contributors
 ------------

 Chris Denham